-Designed by architects Arcgency, the development was a pilot project in collaboration with Ekolab and Aarhus School of Architecture to demonstrate the possibilities in creating new modular, affordable and sustainable homes.
+Designed by architects Arcgency, the house within a house adaptive reuse development was a pilot project in collaboration with Ekolab and Aarhus School of Architecture to demonstrate the possibilities in creating new modular, affordable and sustainable homes.
 The building methods could be applied in a broad context and local architecture and township identities can be preserved.

 – Built from standard materials using standard measurements

 – Timber used in structure, flooring, walls and ceilings

 – Wood fibre insulation

 – Design is standardised which saves on materials

 – Large windows and glass sliding doors provides ample natural light

 We call the new wood construction “The core” and the existing building “The shell”.
 Each dwelling consists of a core and a shell.